The Devils' game with the Senators on the following Saturday went on as scheduled, with a tribute before puck-drop.

 One big difference between being a Yankee Fan going to see your team play in Toronto and being a Devils fan going to see your team play anywhere in Canada is that it's a lot harder to get your money changed.
 Living in New York City, you can find currency exchanges all over.
 On the New Jersey side of the Hudson River, it's a lot harder.

 If you're flying to Ottawa, you can get it done at Newark Airport.
 Otherwise, you may have to search for a place.
-Some malls have them: Jersey Gardens in Elizabeth, Menlo Park in Edison, Bridgewater Commons.
+Some malls have them, including Jersey Gardens in Elizabeth, Menlo Park in Edison, and Bridgewater Commons in, well, Bridgewater.

-As of Tuesday afternoon, October 21 (4 days before the game), C$1.00 = US 89 cents, and US$1.00 = C$1.12.
+As of Thursday morning, October 15 (7 days before the game), C$1.00 = US 77 cents, and US$1.00 = C$1.29.
 In other words, the exchange rate currently favors us.
 But since the exchanges need to make a profit, you might not get much of an advantage over the border.

 Since Canada is part of the British Commonwealth, you'll also have to deal with the metric system.
 In other words, that speed limit you're seeing is 100 kilometers per hour (about 62 MPH).
 And don't be thrilled at the gasoline prices: That's per "litre," not per gallon.
 A liter is a little more than a quart, so 1 gallon = 3.785 liters.
-So that's not US$1.12 per gallon you're seeing as a gas price: That's C$1.12 per litre, or about US$3.78 per gallon.
+So that's not US 93 cents per gallon you're seeing as a gas price: That's C 93 cents per litre, or about US$2.73 per gallon.
 So, it's much worse up there, despite the fact that Canada is a big oil-producing nation.
 (Indeed, American imports more oil from Canada than from any other country.
 Why so much?
 Taxes.
 Gotta pay for that great national health service somehow.)

 One thing you won't have to do is fiddle with your watch or your phone.
 Ottawa is in the Eastern Time Zone, and all times there will be the same that they would be here.

 Note that these prices are in Canadian dollars, since they come from the club website.
-100 level seats are $156 between the goals and $115 behind them, 200 level seats are $125 and $78, 300 level seats (easily the most available at this point) are $72 and $37, while the last few rows in the 300 level are $53 and $16.
-Granted, that $16 is far, but it's one of the cheapest prices in the NHL.
+100 level seats are $186 between the goals and $122 behind them, 200 level seats are $136 and $86, 300 level seats (easily the most available at this point) are $80 and $65, while the last few rows in the 300 level are $51 and $17.
+Granted, that $17 is far from the ice, but it's one of the cheapest prices in the NHL.

 Getting There.
-It's 442 miles from Times Square in New York to Parliament Hill in Ottawa, and 428 miles from the Prudential Center in Newark to the Canadian Tire Centre in the suburb of Kanata.
+It's 442 miles from Times Square in New York to Parliament Hill in Ottawa (61 miles from the nearest border crossing, in Ogdensburg, New York), and 428 miles from the Prudential Center in Newark to the Canadian Tire Centre in the suburb of Kanata.
 (Yes, that's pronounced roughly like the name of the country.)
-It's in that weird range of "Too close to fly, too far to get there any other way.)
+It's in that weird range of "Too close to fly, too far to get there any other way."

 Air Canada, voted North America's top airline 5 years in a row, is the cheapest way to fly there.
-Except it's not cheap: Over $1,100 round-trip.
-And they don't fly non-stop: You'd have to change planes in Toronto.
-And you'd have to stay overnight in Ottawa, as the last flight out would be during the game on Saturday night.
+Except it's not cheap: Over $900 round-trip from Newark Liberty to Ottawa Macdonald-Cartier International Airport.
+(Sir John A. Macdonald was the 1st Prime Minister.
+He and George-Etienne Cartier are considered, respectively, the fathers of English Canada and French Canada.)
+And they don't fly non-stop: You'd have to change planes in Toronto, or possibly in Montreal.
+And you'd have to stay overnight in Ottawa, as the last flight out would be during the game on Thursday night.
 So, what are your other options?

 You need to take this next part seriously.
 Because Canadian Customs will.
 You'll be asked your citizenship, and you'll have to show your passport and your photo ID.
 You'll be asked why you're visiting Canada.
 Seeing a Devils vs. Senators game should be reason enough, although, if you got your tickets by mail, showing them to the Customs agent won't hurt.